ArchiveTeam/grab-site/README.md

 	etc from being grabbed, because these are often hosted on a CDN or subdomain, and thus would otherwise not be included in the recursive crawl.

-*	`--delay=N`: Wait `N` milliseconds (default: 0) between requests on each concurrent fetcher.
-	Can be a range like X-Y to use a random delay between X and Y.  Can be changed during the crawl by editing the `DIR/delay` file.

-*	`--max-content-length=N`: Skip the download of any response that claims a Content-Length larger than `N`.  (default: -1, don't skip anything).
-Can be changed during the crawl by editing the `DIR/max_content_length` file.

-*	`--igon`: Print all URLs being ignored to the terminal and dashboard.
-Can be changed during the crawl by `touch`ing or `rm`ing the `DIR/igoff` file.

 *	`-i` / `--input-file`: Load list of URLs-to-grab from a local file or from a URL; like `wget -i`.
 File must be a newline-delimited list of URLs.
 	Combine with `--1` to avoid a recursive crawl on each URL.

+*	`--igon`: Print all URLs being ignored to the terminal and dashboard.
+Can be changed during the crawl by `touch`ing or `rm`ing the `DIR/igoff` file.

+*	`--no-sitemaps`: don't queue URLs from `sitemap.xml` at the root of the site.

+*	`--max-content-length=N`: Skip the download of any response that claims a Content-Length larger than `N`.  (default: -1, don't skip anything).
+Can be changed during the crawl by editing the `DIR/max_content_length` file.

+*	`--concurrency=N`: Use `N` connections to fetch in parallel (default: 2).
+	Can be changed during the crawl by editing the `DIR/concurrency` file.

+*	`--delay=N`: Wait `N` milliseconds (default: 0) between requests on each concurrent fetcher.
+	Can be a range like X-Y to use a random delay between X and Y.  Can be changed during the crawl by editing the `DIR/delay` file.

 *	`--level=N`: recurse `N` levels instead of `inf` levels.

 *	`--page-requisites-level=N`: recurse page requisites `N` levels instead of `5` levels.

 *	`--ua=STRING`: Send User-Agent: `STRING` instead of pretending to be Firefox on Windows.

-*	`--no-sitemaps`: don't queue URLs from `sitemap.xml` at the root of the site.

 *	`--help`: print help text.